davidlarrimore/deploy-to-sfdx/README.md

 `npx nodemon` will recompile all your typescript and restart the local web and worker servers.

 Frontend (LWC):
-`yarn watch:clien` will start a server on localhost:3001.
+`yarn watch:client` will start a server on localhost:3001.
 It'll rebuild and hotswap anytime you save a file.

 Running both is good if you're working both front and backend